nothke/UnityDOTSGotchas/README.md

 Instead, put `[RequireComponentTag(typeof(SomeComponentIRequire))]` above the system's job.

 Alternatively, you can still pass data as tag, but use `[ReadOnly] ref SomeComponentIRequire` in Execute parameter.

+## Don't automatically start a system on start

+Add `[DisableAutoCreation]` to the top of the system class.